The Best Knives for Cutting Meat and Other Proteins

 Luckily for the home cooking enthusiast, most common kitchen knives can be used for cutting meat – but each one does have a specific purpose.
 Choosing the right knife and knowing how to use it will help you get the most out of your kitchen toolset.

-The Best Knife for Slicing Through the Meats
+The F.N.
+Sharp Guide to Slicing Through the Meats

-Some of the most common kitchen knives best suited for cutting meat are:
+Some of the most common kitchen knives best suited for cutting meat include:

-- The Chef’s Knife: This multi-purpose knife is designed to perform well at many different kitchen tasks, rather than excelling at one in particular.
+- The Chef’s Knife: This multi-purpose knife is designed to perform many different kitchen tasks, rather than excelling at one in particular.

 - The Boning Knife: This knife has a sharp point and a narrow blade.
 Although it has other skills, the boning knife is designed for removing meat from bones.